Skip to main content

 International applicants

-You would like to apply for studies from the first or a higher semester and have acquired your school leaving certificate and/or university degree abroad?
-Then you can have degrees and achievements obtained abroad recognized and study with us.
+You would like to apply for studies from the first or a higher semester and have acquired your school-leaving qualification and/or university degree abroad?
+Then you can have degrees and achievements acquired abroad recognised and study with us.

 Prof. Dr. Gudrun Perko